lbormann/darts-wled/README.md

 Autodarts-wled controls your wled-installation(s) https://github.com/Aircoookie/WLED accordingly to the state of an https://autodarts.io game.
 A running instance of https://github.com/lbormann/autodarts-caller is needed that sends the thrown points from https://autodarts.io to this application.

 Tested on Windows 10 & 11 Pro x64, Python 3.9.7,
-WLED-Installation 0.14.0-b1 (0.11.0 at minimum required) (LED-Stripe SK6812 RGBNW 60leds/m - 4,4 meters powered by a 60W power adapter running on an ESP32 D1 Mini)
+WLED-Installation 0.14.0-b1 & 0.13.3-sound-reactive (LED-Stripe SK6812 RGBNW 60leds/m - 4,6 meters powered by a 60W power adapter running on an ESP32 D1 Mini)

 ## COMPATIBILITY